rtContraction/SDRE-ROA/README.md

-# Source Code for  the paper
+# MATLAB Source Code
-This repository contains the source codes of the paper  Contraction Region Estimate for State-Dependent-Ricvatti-Equation-Based Controllers and  its application to a Two-Wheeled Inverted Pendulum submitted to  IEEE ICM 2021.
+This repository contains the source codes of the paper  Contraction Region Estimate for State-dependent Riccati-Equation-Based Controllers and  its application to a Two-wheeled inverted pendulum submitted to  IEEE ICM 2021.
+## Software required
+	MATLAB 2019a or later
+	YALMIP
+	MOSEK

 ## [License](https://github.com/rtContraction/SDRE-ROA/LICENSE)